A non-custodial wallet for digital currency: design challenges and opportunities: Introduction

-To contribute to the emergent CBDC discourse and provoke interest in user-focussed CBDC design, we explored ways people would come to use this digital ‘coin’ using a series of design methods.
-This resulted in the creation of our own non-custodial CBDC wallet - a software/hardware device that stores and allows the transaction of CBDC within a retail setting.
-We ran workshops to understand complex CBDC systems, align our team’s understanding, refine the journey of a CBDC asset, and explore human factors from the perspectives of different users.
+To contribute to the emergent digital currency discourse and provoke interest in user-focussed digital currency design, we explored ways people would come to use this digital ‘coin’ using a series of design methods.
+This resulted in the creation of our own non-custodial digital currency wallet - a software/hardware device that stores and allows the transaction of digital currency within a retail setting.
+We ran workshops to understand complex digital currency systems, align our team’s understanding, refine the journey of a digital currency asset, and explore human factors from the perspectives of different users.
 We used methods such as storytelling, metaphoric language, user journey mapping, and `provotypes' to aid in the creation of a series of non-custodial wallets.
 Each method had its benefits and downsides.
 By matching different wallet features, we arrived at our final prototype wallet which we termed ‘The Minimum Standalone Wallet’.
-In this paper, we characterise our approach, the challenges we encountered, and our overall design output.
+In this article, we characterise our approach, the challenges we encountered, and our overall design output.